 The application of the connectionist transfer described in this paper has its restrictions.
 First, it requires well-formed f-structures for both the input and output sentences.
-This greatly limits the applicable domain of the approach to wellstructured "clean" languages.
-We have tried to apply the approach to our spoken language scheduling data (Suhm et al. 95) recently.
-Since the data is pervasive with ungrammatical utterances, noises, false starts, etc, it is almost impossible to automatically derive the well-formed f-structures from the utterances with a parser.
+This greatly limits the applicable domain of the approach to well-structured "clean" languages.
+It is difficult to use this approach for spoken language where performance data like ungrammatical utterances, noises, false starts are pervasive.

-Another restriction is that this approached can only achieve satisfiable performance when the input and output languages are similar, in the sense that the translation equivalents in the two languages mostly have similar recursive f-structures.
-Although the system can deal with structurally different input/output sentences, like the aforementioned example of [sentence GOODBYE] and [sentence AUF [obj WIEDERHOEREN]], we believe that the performance would drop significantly if drastic structure differences11 between translation equivalents are pervasive for the two languages in question.
+Another restriction is that this approached can only achieve satisfactory performance when the input and output languages are similar, in the sense that the translation equivalents in the two languages mostly have similar recursive f-structures.
+Although the system can deal with structurally different input/output sentences, like the aforementioned example of [sentence GOODBYE] and [sentence AUF [obj WIEDERHOEREN]], we believe that the performance would drop significantly if drastic structure differences between translation equivalents are very common for the two languages in question.
 Fortunately, as shown by our data, the structural difference between English and German is not so drastic to ruin our system's performance.